“This place is a strange, incredible vortex of that creative spirit of life. Anybody who resonates with that spirit, you’re part of this.”

 Volunteers

 Rasmus Petersen created the garden so that people can remember that life is beautiful and that we’re here on this planet to enjoy it together.
 So, the garden belongs to the community — it always has and it always will, and it’s the community’s love which will continue to grow the garden now and throughout the decades to come.
+We can’t thank everyone enough for polishing this gem back into its historic shine!

 Chickens!